qwilka/qwilka.github.io/_posts/2018-04-22-finding-fish-gis.md

 ![Nam Con Son pipeline route](https://qwilka.github.io/images/NCSP2.jpg)

-<div style="font-size:xx-small">(Image dapted from the <a href="http://abarrelfull.wikidot.com/nam-con-son-gas-pipeline">Nam Con Son 2003 Environmental Statement.)</a></div>
+<div style="font-size:xx-small">(Image dapted from the <a href="http://abarrelfull.wikidot.com/nam-con-son-gas-pipeline">Nam Con Son 2003 Environmental Statement.</a>)</div>

+&nbsp;

 The video overlay indicates the location water depth and [UTM coordinates](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system), but the UTM zone is not given.
 The KP 0.102 value on the overlay suggests that the location is close to the platform (since [KPs](https://geodyssey.neocities.org/papers/ahgpp.html) usually follow product flow direction).
-Initially I thought of writing a program to scan through all the UTM zones and check the water depth at each location, but since there is a hint that the location is close to the Lan Tay platform offshore Vietnam, I decided it would be quicker to add a capability to query location water depth to the [Qwilka Subsea GIS](https://qwilka.github.io/GIS/), and use that to check the water depth at the location.
-Right-clicking at the appoximate location of Lan Tay on the GIS gives a water depth of 117m, which is close enough to the indicated depth on the ROV video to make me believe that this is the correct location of the frog fish:
+Initially I thought of writing a program to scan through all the UTM zones and check the water depth at each location, but since there is a hint that the location is close to the Lan Tay platform offshore Vietnam, I decided it would be quicker to add a capability to query location water depth to the [Qwilka Subsea GIS](https://qwilka.github.io/GIS/), and use that to check the water depth at the suspected location.
+Right-clicking at the appoximate location of Lan Tay on the GIS gives a water depth of 117m, which is close enough to the indicated depth on the ROV video to satisfy me that this is the correct location of the frog fish:

 [![Lan Tay location](https://qwilka.github.io/images/QwilkaGIS_LanTay.jpg)](https://qwilka.github.io/GIS/)